-The Bachelor of Arts degree in Art is designed to meet a variety of student needs through courses in art history, painting, sculpture, printmaking, ceramics, drawing, photography, and graphic design.
+The Bachelor of Arts (B.A.) degree in Art is designed to meet a variety of student needs through courses in art history, painting, sculpture, printmaking, ceramics, drawing, photography, and graphic design.
 Through the program's flexibility and rich variety, students are encouraged to develop their skills and broaden their knowledge in courses that can lead to graduate school or a variety of careers in visual art and graphic design.

-The Studio Art option introduces and fosters the individual development of four major areas of study: Painting, Sculpture, Printmaking, Photography, and Ceramics.
+The Studio Art option introduces and fosters the individual development of six major areas of study: Drawing, Painting, Sculpture, Printmaking, Photography, and Ceramics.
 Throughout introductory, intermediate, and advanced courses, a balance of theoretical and technical knowledge is emphasized.
 The Studio Art option is designed to enable each student to focus on one of these areas.

 Students who are already enrolled at Keene State College with another major or who have not declared a major must also submit a portfolio to be accepted into the Art major.
 The portfolio for enrolled students must include work from a minimum of two Keene State College art courses.
 The portfolio acceptance process for enrolled students is conducted at the beginning of the fall and spring semesters.
 It is highly recommended that enrolled students submit their portfolios by the beginning of their sophomore year at Keene State College.